barryclark/jekyll-now/_posts/2018-2-19-Vim-Crash-Course.md

 #### Searching text

 **`/`** will let you type text for which to search.
 Press enter to search for what you typed (e.g. `/hello` followed by enter will take you to the first instance of the word _hello_). **`n`** will move you to the next instance.

+You can add some regex-style expressions for more sophisticated searching, although vim uses a largely different syntax from the more standard perl-style one.
+A quick search for _vim regex_ should point you in the right direction.

 ---